-CUL 132 Basic Cake and Wedding Cake Design
+CUL 132 Cakes and Wedding Cake Design

-Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 2; CUL 110 minimum grade "C", may enroll concurrently
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CUL 110 minimum grade "C", may enroll concurrently 15 lecture, 45 lab, 0 clinical, 0 other, 60 total contact hours

 The course is designed to teach elementary cake decorating techniques.
 Students will learn proper preparation for frosting and will demonstrate a variety of applications.
 The course progresses into advanced techniques including rolled fondant, lace pieces, ruffles, borders, gum paste flowers, and wedding cake construction.
-CUL 130 and CUL 131 have been combined to form CUL 132.
+The title of this course was previously Basic Cake and Wedding Cake Desian.